ymuth/nextjs-movie-app/README.md

 - A Next.js app that lists movies and supports favouriting.
 - Favourites are stored client-side as an array of movie IDs and synced to a cookie so the server can render a SEO-friendly favourites page without exposing the TMDB API key.

+Tech Stack:
+- React
+- NextJS
+- Used Type Script and TailWindCSS for swift development and production.

 ## Requirements

 - Node 18+ (recommended)